beginner-corp/docs.begin.com/src/shared/docs/en/functions/creating-new-functions.md

 ## Overview

-Begin apps are composed of many (relatively) small, fast cloud functions – and new ones is easy!
+Begin apps are composed of many (relatively) small, fast cloud functions – and creating new ones is easy!

 Simply [open your app in Begin](https://begin.com) and open the Functions view.